Ethan0429/polars-ngrams/README.md

 #### Adding to project

+If the build is successful, the output will be under `./target/wheels/*.whl`.
 From here, you can include the plugin in your project by installing the wheel directly to your project's environment.

 ```bash
 pip install /path/to/wheel # e.g. target/wheels/polars_ngrams-0.1.0-cp39-abi3-linux_x86_64.whl
 ```

-If the build is successful, the output will be under `./target/wheels/*.whl`.
-You can

 ## Usage